-Attaching your feet to two long planks and sliding down a snow-covered slope is not a new concept for Edmontonians.
-In fact, skiing has been around in Edmonton for almost a century.
+Attaching your feet to two long planks and sliding down a snow-covered slope is a long-practiced hobby for Edmontonians.
+In fact, skiing has been around in Edmonton for over a century.
 By the 1930's there were five major ski clubs within Edmonton.
 Members of these clubs actively participated in competitions and meets throughout the city promoting the sport, and skiing began to gain in popularity.
 As the sport grew, so did the emergence of new ski areas.

 In the 1940's, Adsum Ltd., a commercial organization, rented out land from the city on the west bank of the Whitemud Creek Basin.
 The area was known as Snow Valley.
 Adsum Ltd. then began developing and running a private ski operation off this land.
 Operations were limited at first but over the next several years improvements were gradually made.